Sasha-Moran/site-randmovie/README.md

 # RandMovie
 This is a web application who random offer movie.
-It has main offer application, blog and simple API.
+It has main application, blog and simple API.
 The deployed project is available on link [RandMovie](http://sashamoran.pythonanywhere.com).

 ## Get start